| Copyright | (c) Dennis Gosnell 2016 |

 Main type to be used.
 Wrapper around responses from an API, mainly used with a JSON API.

-Type synonym around Envelope'
+Type synonym around Envelope'.

 Wrapper around either a success or an error.
-Isomorphic to Either
+Isomorphic to Either.

-The only interesting part of this type is the ToJSON
+The only interesting part of this type is the ToJSON and FromJSON

 instances.